Assessment and Approvals of Prospective Adopters

 This is prepared by an adoption agency, in consultation with a prospective adopter, where that prospective adopter has been approved by the agency as suitable to adopt a child.

-The adoption social worker will support the adopters through the period of waiting for a placement, identify any further training needs, arrange updated medical examinations as requested by the Medical Adviser, consider any potential matches and discuss any such matches with the approved adopters before a match is presented to the Adoption Panel.
+The adoption social worker will support the adopters through the period of waiting for a placement, identify any further training needs, arrange updated medical examinations as requested by the Medical Advisor, consider any potential matches and discuss any such matches with the approved adopters before a match is presented to the Adoption Panel.
 The adoption social worker will visit as required.

 They will also be informed of local support groups and training opportunities and be advised of their responsibility to maintain links with the adoption social worker and keep them informed of any significant changes in their situation.